telerik/blazor-docs/components/chunkprogressbar/overview.md

 ## Features

-The Progress Bar provides the following features:
+The ChunkProgressBar provides the following features:

 * `Class` - the CSS class that will be rendered on the main wrapping element.
 You can use it to cascade styles more easily.
 * `Max` - `double`, defaults to `100` - the maximum value of the ChunkProgressBar.
 It must be greater than `0`.